AlexisZamudioOrtega08/FASTAPI-API-EMPLOYEE/README.md

 ## This is a sample of API comsumption.

 ### The API (Employees) support the following operations:
-    READ: Return the list of employees.
+    READ: Return a json with employees details.
     CREATE: Create a new employee.

 #### GET a single employee: